Universal Design for Learning (UDL)

 Center for Applied Special Technology (CAST)

 CAST is an educational, not-for-profit organization that uses technology to expand opportunities for all people, especially those with disabilities.
 CAST was founded in 1984 with a mission to develop and apply technologies that would expand learning opportunities for individuals with disabilities.
-CAST believes that the most effective strategy for expanding educational opportunities for individuals with disabilities is through Universal Design for Learning.
+CAST believes that the most effective strategy for expanding educational opportunities for individuals with disabilities is through Universal Design for Learning and The Universal Design for Learning (UDL) Guidelines.

 Center for Implementing Technology in Education (CITEd)